armory/docs/content/en/contribute/create/guides/tips-tricks.md

 You can preview changes you or others make by doing one of the following:

-- building the site locally by installing Hugo locally with `brew install hugo`.
-If you installed your tooling from the Engineering brewfile, you already have Hugo: [Eng onboarding brewfile](https://github.com/armory-io/engineering-toolset/tree/master/software)
+- Building the site locally by installing Hugo locally with `brew install hugo`.
+Make sure to install the Hugo extended version.
 - You also have to initialize the submodules in the `docs` repo to build locally:

    ```